lombao/lxzasm/README.md

 ./tests.sh
 ```

-## The build requirements are:
-- Obviously, autoconf and automake
-- flex and bison
-- any non-prehistoric glibc will suffice

 ## BSD and other *nix
 It should run on BSD systems with minor or no changes at all but I did not test that myself.